surlabs/PanoptoPageComponent/README.md

 ## Installation & Update

 ### Software Requirements
-This Page Component plugin requires the Panopto Repository Object plugin (https://github.com/surlabs/Panopto) properly installed and configured in your ILIAS platform to be executed properly
+This Page Component plugin requires the Panopto Repository Object plugin (https://github.com/surlabs/Panopto) properly installed and configured in your ILIAS platform to be used

 ### Installation steps
 1. Create subdirectories, if necessary for Customizing/global/plugins/Services/COPage/PageComponent/
-2. In Customizing/global/plugins/Services/COPage/PageComponent/ **ensure you delete any previous Panopto folder**
+2. In Customizing/global/plugins/Services/COPage/PageComponent/ **ensure you delete any previous PanoptoPageComponent folder**
 3. Then, execute:

 ```bash